Do you have a taproom?

 Will you make “Lambic” beer?

 American Spontaneous/Coolship beers are quite different from Lambic, and we are proud to join the extremely small group of brewers in America that use a coolship to experiment outside of the boundaries of Lambic.
-Some things that differentiate us are that we are not located in Belgium (obviously), and we do not use some of the traditional Lambic methods such as turbid mashing, aged hops, very long boils, etc. We will brew a few batches of Méthode Traditionnelle each year.
+Some things that differentiate us are that we are not located in Belgium (obviously), and we do not usually use the traditional Lambic methods such as turbid mashing, aged hops, very long boils, etc. We will brew a few batches of Méthode Traditionnelle each year.